Cyclone1070/docsreader/src/tailwind/markdown/blog/tailwindcss-v4-1.md

 If you just want to adjust the opacity of a text shadow without changing the color, you can slap an opacity modifier directly on text shadow size utilities like `text-shadow-lg`.

 For example, `text-shadow-lg/50` is the same as setting `text-shadow-lg` and `text-shadow-black/50` at the same time:

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="text-shadow-lg ...">The quick brown fox...</p><p class="text-shadow-lg/20 ...">The quick brown fox...</p><p class="text-shadow-lg/30 ...">The quick brown fox...</p>